 Why pick the Global Hotel Panama in Panama City?
 How about five-star luxury, free bubbly and friendly service?
 Rates are really easy on the wallet too.

-Built on stilts over the water in Bocas del Toro (Panama), Punta Caracol Aqua Lodge has just nine overwater bungalows.
+Built on stilts over the water in Bocas del Toro (Panama), Punta Caracol Acqua Lodge has just nine overwater bungalows.
 And excellent snorkeling!

 Romantic, a beautiful pool, eco-friendly, a cool beach club.
 Of course we loved our stay at the adults-only Island Plantation on Bocas del Toro, Panama!